pirl-lab/pirl-lab.github.io/content/publication/paper-18/index.md

 publication: ''
 publication_short: ''

-abstract: A head-related transfer function (HRTF) generation system includes one or more processors configured to retrieve first image data of a first ear of a subject, compare the first image data with second image data of a plurality of second ears to identify a particular second ear of the plurality of second ears matching the first ear, identify a template HRTF associated with the particular second ear, and assign an HRTF to the subject based on the template HRTF.
+abstract: A spatial-audio recording system includes a processor, and instructions stored in a computer-readable medium that, when read by the processor, cause the processor to perform operations.
+The operations include retrieving audio data recorded at a number of microphones, determining a recorded signal vector based on the audio data, and initializing values for an operator.
+The operations further include determining a plurality of waves from directions by performing operations comprising iteratively, until an exit condition is satisfied - initializing or incrementing an index “i”; determining an ith direction using the operator; and updating the operator to correspond to the ith iteration.

 # Summary.
 An optional shortened abstract.
 summary: